 - Bake at 325 for an hour.
 Cool in the pan on a wire rack for 10 minutes, then invert cake onto rack and cool another 20 minutes before glazing.

-optional (but if I were you I'd make it) glaze icing
+- For the optional (but if I were you I'd make it) glaze icing:

-- Combine all ingredients in a small saucepan (preferably stainless steel) and bring to a gentle boil over medium heat, stirring constantly with a metal spoon.
+- Combine all 1 cup white sugar, ½ cup buttermilk, 4 teaspoons unsalted butter, and ½ teaspoon baking soda in a small saucepan (preferably stainless steel) and bring to a gentle boil over medium heat, stirring constantly with a metal spoon.

 - Boil gently for about 10 to 15 minutes, until the mixture reaches the "soft ball stage," or in candy lingo, is sticky like caramel, coats a spoon like caramel, and is still loose enough to pour over a cake.
 It will probably threaten to boil over a few times; if so, just lift the pot off the heat and keep stirring until the foaming subsides.
 It's going to reduce down a lot.
 Check above for my color-chart progression.